Kunjali Marakkar School of Marine Engineering: Admissions

 Admissions are available through a common admissions test administered by CUSAT.
 The college offers students courses in B-Tech and M-Tech Marine Engineering.
 M-Tech course was started in 2016.

 Sports

 University Sports Captains

 Students from the KMSME had been appointed as the Sports Captain of the CUSAT for several times.
 So far 6 people has been appointed as the sports captain within the last 12 years.

 Volleyball

-In 2018 KMSME volleyball team created history by winning the university championship for the first time under the captaincy of Nitheesh Sasankan popularly known as 'Ujee Nitheesh'.
+In 2018, the KMSME volleyball team created history by winning the university championship for the first time under the captaincy of Nitheesh Sasankan.
 On seeing his performance, he was trialed by Kochi Blue Spikers for their 2018 season squad.
-He was picked but were on the reserves list in case of any injury backup.
-In September 2022, Nitheesh got scholarship from a German university for doing his higher studies thus getting the name Germeesh.
+He was picked but were on put on the reserves list in case of any injury backup.

 Football

-In 2020 the football team of the college won their first ever University championship under the captaincy of Azeem Russel.
+In 2020 the football team of the college won their first ever university championship under the captaincy of Azeem Russel.
 The team was coached by Muthu Krishnan and Sarath S. The team was mentored by Vishal Kishor.